How to Make Turkey Meatballs

 Let’s talk coconut curry sauce.
-Do NOT be intimidated!
-One can of coconut milk is combined with red curry paste (an absolute MUST in my fridge at all times!!), ginger paste, and turmeric.
+Don’t be intimidated!
+One can of coconut milk is combined with red curry paste (an absolute must in our fridge at all times!!), ginger paste, and turmeric.
 Add a squeeze of half a fresh lime if you’ve got one!

-It’s vibrant, healthy, flavorful, and BOLD in the best way.
-But like, it doesn’t require 20 different ingredients, which I appreciate.
+This homemade red curry sauce is vibrant, healthy, flavorful, and bold in the best way.
+But like, it doesn’t require 20 different ingredients, which we appreciate.

 Finish the curry sauce with about 2 cups of baby spinach or whatever tender greens you’ve got on hand waiting to be used up.
 Let them wilt just a bit, then serve!

-I like to keep the toppings on my rice bowls pretty simple and straightforward.
+We like to keep the toppings in our rice bowls simple.
 Lots of fresh herbs — cilantro, scallions, basil — fresh lime juice, sesame seeds (black or white, either is great!), and that’s it.

 If you are craving something crunchy, a handful of chopped or crushed peanuts would be stellar.

 And yes, you could absolutely use brown rice or cauliflower rice, but we keep things easy around here.
 Good ol’ white rice it is!

 We rarely serve anything alongside this — meatballs! rice! red curry sauce! it’s a complete meal! — but if you’re looking for a fun side salad?
 Thai noodle salad with peanut sauce looks bomb!

 Honestly, such an easy weeknight dinner!
 The turkey meatballs cook up in no time, the sauce takes actual minutes to throw together.
 Perfect, simple dinner recipe after a busy day.